Here’s What You Need to Know About the Probuphine Implant

-The Probuphine implant looks like four matchstick-size rods, which are implanted under the skin of your upper arm.
+The Probuphine implant looks like 4 matchstick-sized rods, which are implanted under the skin of your upper arm.
 This procedure takes about 15 minutes and is completed in an outpatient setting.
-The device then releases buprenorphine into your system for six months.
+The device then releases buprenorphine into your system for 6 months.

-After six months, it is removed through a similar procedure.
+After 6 months, the implant is removed through a similar procedure.
 Once the old one is taken out, your doctor assesses whether or not you should receive another implant.

 Probuphine is designed to prevent things like opioid cravings and physical withdrawal symptoms.
 Buprenorphine released by the implant floods the receptors in your brain that typically attract and hold opioids.
 This simple act helps relieve symptoms like nausea, insomnia, and irritability normally experienced during early opioid withdrawal.